-IBM AD Analyze Client - runs as a plug-in on Eclipse or IDz and provides project analysis via graphs reports and usage views.
+IBM AD Analyze Client - runs over Eclipse or IDz and provides project analysis via graphs reports and usage views.
 When the analyzed application sources are coming from Endevor, it allows viewing source code per user based on Endevor permissions that are checked via z/OS Explorer/CARMA interface.